szczyglis-dev/extended-dump-bundle/README.md

-PHP: **7.2.5+**, current release: **1.0.4** build 2022-04-25
+PHP: **7.2.5+**, current release: **1.0.5** build 2022-04-25

 ## Supported Symfony versions: **4.4**, **5.x**, **6.x**

 # eXtended Dump Bundle

 **eXtended Dump Bundle is an extension to the Symfony framework.
-It extends the excellent framework `dump` function with new features.
-It attaches a new window to the application with the debug collected by all dumps.
-In one place you can get quick access to debugged variables and information related to the system.
+It extends the excellent framework's `dump` function with new features.
+It attaches a new window to the application with the debug collected by all dumps made by the new way.
+In one place you can get quick access to dumped variables and information related to the system.
 Bundle provides a new global function `xdump` so that you can use eXtended Dump anywhere in your application code.**

 ## How to install:
 ```